penny4860/Yolo-digit-detector/README.md

 * imgaug
 * Etc.

 I recommend that you create and use an anaconda env that is independent of your project.
 You can create anaconda env for this project by following these simple steps.
+This process has been verified on Windows 10 and ubuntu 16.04.

 ```
 $ conda create -n yolo python=3.5 anaconda=4.4.0